 Would you like to learn about the power of nonviolence, the global movement taking shape now, and nonprofit management too?
-Then please consider applying to be an NI Intern.
-(For information on NI NYC's impressive program, please see below.)
+Then please consider applying to be an NVI Intern.
+(For information on our NYC office's impressive program, please see below.)

 Internships are available in our DC office for students and non-students, and can be arranged for-credit with colleges and universities.
 We are working to raise funds to build our Internship Program.
 Currently these are unpaid internships.

-As Nonviolence International’s staff is relatively small, interns play an integral role in NI’s projects and functioning as a cohesive organization.
-While interns work closely with an NI staff member, they are also expected to exhibit independence, creativity and self-sufficiency.
-Interns must be able to dedicate 15-20 hours per week on average for a minimum of three months.
+As Nonviolence International’s staff is relatively small, interns play an integral role in NVI’s projects and functioning as a cohesive organization.
+While interns work closely with an NVI staff member, they are also expected to exhibit independence, creativity and self-sufficiency.
+Interns must be able to dedicate at least 15-20 hours per week on average for a minimum of three months.
 Each intern will have their time split between research, programmatic support, organizational outreach, and administrative tasks.

 We currently have the following 4 tracks.

 - Archive database / Rutgers University Partnership & Academic Research

 - Nonprofit Management